 Pastoral Care

 The warm and supportive pastoral care at Fairley House is central to the fabric of the school so it is a place of stimulation and positivity where children can look forward to going every day.
-Only then can true learning begin.
+Every day we strive to uncover their talents, strengths and passions, so they can maximise their ambitions.

 Pupils’ previous experiences can cast a long shadow.
 One junior pupil described school as ‘really fun because they [the teachers] aren’t angry…they understand how it is to be dyslexic.‘